argonne-lcf/user-guides/docs/theta/data-science-workflows/containers/containers.md

-# Singularity on Theta

-## Containers on Theta(KNL)
+# Containers on Theta(KNL)
 Containers are a method for shipping software that is pre-built inside a pre-defined static software environment.
 At ALCF, users must run [Singularity](https://sylabs.io/guides/3.8/user-guide/index.html) containers.
-Singularity is a container technology built for supercomputers with securtiy in mind.
+Singularity is a container technology built for supercomputers with security in mind.
 Typically we recommend users build [Docker](https://docs.docker.com/) containers first, which can then be easily converted to Singularity containers.

 We will not repeat the detailed instructions for building docker containers, but do provide system specific examples of what a `Dockerfile` should look like below.